ovity/octotree/README.md

 ## Octotree

-Browser extension (Chrome, Firefox, Opera and Safari) to show a code tree on GitHub.
-Great for exploring project source without having to download or pull every single repository to your machine.
-Available as both a free/open-source community version and a commercial premium version.
+Browser extension (Chrome, Firefox, Opera and Safari) that displays a code tree on GitHub.
+Great for exploring project source code without having to download many repositories to your machine.

 **Features**